jpvantassel/hvsrpy/README.md

 `open PowerShell window here`.
 If using Command Prompt you will need to navigate to that directory using the console.

-4. Ensure you are in the correct directory by confirming it contains a sub-directory call `sigpropy` and a file named `setup.py`.
-You can see the contents of the current directory by using the command `ls` in Windows Powershell or `dir` in Command Prompt.
+4. Ensure you are in the correct directory by confirming it contains a file called `sigpropy-0.1.0-py3-none-any.whl`.
+You can view the contents of the current directory by using the command `ls` in Windows Powershell or `dir` in Command Prompt.

-5. If in the correct directory, install the module's dependencies with `pip install -r requirements.txt`.
-Note that an internet connection is required for the installation to be successful.

-6. And install the module with `pip install .`.
-Note the period.
+5. Install the module by entering `pip install sigpropy-0.1.0-py3-none-any.whl` into Windows Powershell or Command Prompt.

-7. Confirm that `sigpropy` was built successfully by reading the last few lines printed to the console.
+6. Confirm that `sigpropy` was built successfully by reading the last few lines printed to the console.

 ### Installing _hvsrpy_ and its dependencies